Acacia harpophylla: Distribution and habitat

-In New South Wales it is found from around Roto in the south, to around Hungerford in the west and Willow Tree in the east along the Great Dividing Range.
+In New South Wales it is found from around Roto in the south to around Hungerford in the west and Willow Tree in the east along the Great Dividing Range.
 In Queensland it is found as far north as Townsville.

 Taxonomy

 The species was first formally described by the botanist George Bentham in 1864 as part of the work Flora Australiensis.
-It was reclassified as Racosperma harpophyllum by Leslie Pedley and transferred back the genus Acacia in 2001.
+It was reclassified as Racosperma harpophyllum by Leslie Pedley and subsequently transferred back the genus Acacia in 2001.
 The type specimen was collected from around Rockhampton.

 The specific epithet is in reference to the falcate shape of the phyllodes on the tree.

 Response to fire

 Species associated with these brigalow communities generally have a good capacity for re-sprouting following fire, and brigalow itself sprouts freely from the butt, roots and living stems in response to fire damage.
 Both gidgee and blackwood, in contrast, have a limited capacity to resprout following fire damage.
 A notable exception to the fire tolerance of brigalow communities occurs in what are referred to as softwood scrubs, which are dense communities of brigalow and a range of particularly fire-sensitive species.
-Fire in any brigalow or gidgee woodland would be a rare event under natural circumstances, since pasture is at best sparse in these communities, consisting of Chloris, Paspalidium, Dicanthium, Sporobolus and Eragrostis species.
+Fire in any brigalow or gidgee woodland would be a rare event under natural circumstances, since pasture is at best sparse in these communities, consisting of Chloris, Setaria (syn.
+Paspalidium), Dicanthium, Sporobolus and Eragrostis species.

+Large-scale land clearing

+In 1962, the Fitzroy Basin Land Development Scheme, also known as the Brigalow Land Development scheme was enacted to rapidly clear vast expanses of dominant and co-dominant brigalow ecosystems to make way for agricultural cropping and grazing in brigalow bioregions of Queensland.
+4.5Mha was cleared which accounted for 21% of all brigalow vegetation in Australia.
+This scheme caused major runoff into catchments.
+Only 10% of this vegetation remains today (<1000km2) with clearing still continuing at a lesser extent.
+Brigalow vegetation groups are eligible to be listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999.
+The current main threats are continued land clearing for cropping and pasture.